 That’s why budgets are critical: it’s when our elected officials decide which of those resources and benefits deserve our dollars.
 Growing our already enormous military?
 Or feeding our hungry kids?

 We can’t pay more for one thing without paying less for another thing.
-Not unless we cover the costs of a fair and equal society by making sure all are paying their fair share, either as taxes (money for shared resources and benefits) or as good wages.
+Not unless we cover the costs of a fair and equal society by making sure all are contributing their fair share, either as taxes (money for shared resources and benefits) or as good wages.

 If we want to make sure there are fewer children in poverty and hunger in this country — and we can and we should — somebody is going to have to pay for it.
 Right now that somebody is people like you and me in the form of taxes.
 And I surely don’t resent a cent of that.

-I’d be a lot happier, however, if those kids’ families could afford school meals, or if public schools could entirely cover the costs of those meals.
-(Isn’t nutrition an essential part of the school day as text books and basketballs?)
+But I’d be a lot happier if all families could afford school meals, or if all public schools could entirely cover the costs of all meals.
+(Isn’t nutrition as essential a part of the school day as text books and basketballs?)

 I’d also be a lot happier if Congressional Republicans weren’t planning to make it harder for school meal programs to serve hungry kids.
 Pres.
-Obama’s Community Eligibility Provision helps schools pay for free school meals for all students if they already have 40% of students qualifying for free or reduced-price meals.
-This reduces the stigma that low-income students face (everyone eats for free!) as well as the paperwork and costs for schools.
+Obama’s Community Eligibility Provision helps schools pay for free school meals for all students if they already have at least 40% of students qualifying for free or reduced-price meals.
+This reduces the stigma that low-income students face (everyone eats for free!) as well as the paperwork and administrative costs for schools.
 But a proposed House Bill would raise the threshold to 60% and make it harder for students to qualify for those meals.

 I’d have been thrilled if Congress had passed the Child Nutrition Act Reauthorization back in 2015 when they were supposed to, along with all the proposed measures to strengthen and expand critical child nutrition programs.